Marvykalu/DataEngineering/Appen-DisasterResponse/README.md

 - store transformed data in an SQLite database.

-To load the data into an SQLite database, we used the pandas dataframe .to_sql() method, with an SQLAlchemy engine (see code snippet)
+To load the data into an SQLite database, we used the pandas dataframe .to_sql() method, with an SQLAlchemy engine (see code snippet below)
 ![Screen Shot 2022-01-21 at 11 26 54 AM](https://user-images.githubusercontent.com/66845704/150572651-506cb3a1-1bc9-4b5e-b0e8-ff5ffd313072.png)